Erkkgot/Erkkgot/README.md

 ## 📫 Let's Connect?

-Feel free to get in touch with me!
-Let's exchange ideas, collaborate on projects, or simply have a chat about technology.
+Feel free to get in contact with me!
+Let's exchange ideas, collaborate on projects, or simply have a chat.

 - 📧 Email: erikfelipe062@gmail.com
 - 💬 Discord: erkkj